Fingerweaving: South American fingerweaving

 Although South American styles shared much in common with those from North America, some differences are reliably observable.
 In addition to many of the specific weaves from the north, additional styles were created by using multiple weft strands at a time.

+Scandinavian fingerweaving

+Fingerweaving has been used in Scandinavia at least since the Viking age.
+A fingerwoven ribbon was found in the Oseberg ship.
+Fingerwoven bands are part of the traditional costume (bundad) in several regions of Norway.

 Basic weaves

 The most basic weave is called a diagonal weave, as it creates a series of parallel lines running down the length of the weave at a diagonal.
 Whether one weaves from left to right or from right to left does not matter, as the pattern is the same; however, the direction must stay the same or the pattern will change.

 As with loom weaving, one starts with an even number of warp strands, but with no weft strand.
 Divide the warp strands into two groups, a top and bottom row.
 Take the top left (or top right) strand, and run it between the top and bottom rows, turning it into a weft.
 Reverse the position of each warp strand (from top to bottom or bottom to top), making sure to keep all strands in the same order and placement to form a single interlocked row.

 For the second row, take the new top left (or top right) warp strand, and tuck it between the top and bottom, forming a new weft strand.
 Again, interlink the top and bottom rows, making sure to use the old weft strand from row #1.
 Continue this process until the desired length is completed.

 Other common but more difficult patterns include those of lightning bolts, arrowheads, and chevrons.
 By making slight changes to the weaving process, a wide variety of unique patterns can be created.